bounswe/bounswe2023group1/reports/lab_report_9.md

 **Date:** 12.12.2023

 ## Progress Summary
-**This week** This week marked a significant achievement in our project plan, as we successfully completed Milestone 2.
+**This week** We have last two weeks until the final presentation.
 The team diligently focused on enhancing key functionalities concerning the victim, responder, and facilitator roles.
-Notably, we resolved crucial issues including the login/web exit problem.
+We also kept working more on APIs, tasks and map features.
 **Our objective for the following week** We will concentrate on optimizing the existing features and embark on the development of new functionalities, ensuring our readiness for the upcoming milestones.
+The annotations also become a more important priority as the final presentation comes closer.

 ## What was planned for the week?
 How did it go?